Saro0800/Robotic-manipulators-reachability-space-modeling/README.md

 #### Saves
 During the training process, some checkpoint are saved in the the ***"pointNet/saves"*** folder.
 The training results of the considered model are saved in a subfolder with the same name of the model.
 The **best**, the **last** results and the **training history** are stored in specific folders.

+Please note that, by default, the training process will create new saves in the *"pointNet/saves"* folder.
+This folder contains also the set of parameters obtained from our training.
+It follows that **any new training will overwrite the provided set of parameters**, hence it will be no longer possible to test the pre-trained models.

 ### Evaluation
-It is possible to test one of the pre-trained models by running the script named ***"evaluate_eqn_gpu.py"***.
+To evaluate the performances of the pre-trained model provided, or to see the results of a new training process, it is possible to run the script named ***"evaluate_eqn_gpu.py"***.
 It accepts the following parameters:
 * **--model_type**: string indicting the type of model to train.
 Default to *"pointnet_cls*".
 Accepted values *["pointnet_cls", "pointnet_cls_small", "pointnet_cls_tiny"]*.
 * **--restore_from_last**: bool to load the parameters obtained with the last training epoch.
 Default to False.
 * **--restore_from_best**: bool to load the best set of parameters obtained during the training.
 Default to False.